davidwkaiser/bored-games/README.md

 learning Angular 2.

 I'm a leader, I'm responsible, and I'm low drama.

+I'm looking for an internship to start August 1 2017.
+See details at www.linkedin.com/pulse/announcing-daves-roll-your-own-apprenticeship-david-kaiser

 See my portfolio at http://davidwkaiser.squarespace.com
 See my LinkedIn at http://linkedin.com/in/davidwkaiser
 And, well, you've already found my GitHub…